gshafer/ubuntu-free-ram-thingspeak/README.md

 # ubuntu-free-ram-thingspeak
 Shell program that displays a graph of free RAM on an Ubuntu Server

-This shell program reads the free RAM memory on your Ubuntu server and sends it to the Thingsspeak website to produce a graph.
+This shell program reads the free RAM memory on your Ubuntu server and sends it to the Thingspeak website to produce a graph.

 You must go to the Thinkspeak website to open a free acoount and get an API key and set up a channel.